Heikki Liedes

 Heikki Liedes (born January 12, 1993) is a Finnish professional ice hockey player.
-He is currently playing with Lukko in the Finnish Liiga.
+He is currently playing with Luleå HF in the Swedish Hockey League (SHL).

 Liedes made his Liiga debut playing with KalPa during the 2013–14 Liiga season.

+After spending the first 12 professional seasons of his career in the Liiga, Liedes as a free agent was signed to a one-year contract with Swedish champions, Luleå HF of the SHL, for the 2025–26 season on 30 May 2025.